OliverJChristie/PatternAnalysis-2025/recognition/llm_radiology_summariser_u48021623/README.md

 A chest X-ray was taken from the front.
 Compared to a previous X-ray from 2016, it was not very clear, hard to see, and didn't take a deep breath.
 There are some cloudy areas seen on both sides, mainly in the lower parts of the lungs, along with some net-like areas that could be signs of an infection, possibly COVID-19.
 There are no other issues to mention.

 ### 5.4.
 Error Analysis

+Overall, the model is highly effective at both simplifying complex medical terminology (e.g. "cardiomediastinal silhouette" becomes "heart and middle chest area") and restructuring sentences for clarity.
+However, a few minor error patterns can be observed in the generated examples:
+* **Critical Misinterpretation:** In **Example 1**, the model makes a significant error, translating "This location rules out bone pathology" into "This location doesn't rule out bone problems."
+This complete negation of meaning is a critical failure, likely stemming from the model misinterpreting the phrase "rules out".
+* **Awkward Phrasing and Missing Context** In **Example 3**, the model fails to find a natural sounding layperson term for "cardiac border", resulting in the awkward and unnatural phrase "partially blocking the area where the heart meets the heart".
+While the model correctly identifies the "denser area" (consolidation), it misses the opportunity to provide crucial clinical context, such as explaining that this combination is a classic sign of pneumonia.
+* **Repetition:** In **Example 3**, the phrase "which is the muscle that separates the chest from the abdomen" is repeated from the summary in **Example 2**.
+While helpful, this suggests the model may rely on a few "canned" explanations for common terms rather than generating novel descriptions each time.

+Despite these minor issues, the model consistently produces fluent and generally accurate summaries that are far more accessible to a layperson than the original expert reports.